zx80/flask-simple-auth/README.md

 - `password` tries `basic` then `param`.

-- `token` auth uses a signed parameter to authenticate a user in a realm for some limited time.
+- `token` auth uses a signed token to authenticate a user in a realm for some limited time.
 The token can be obtained by actually authenticating with other methods.
+  It can be provided as a *bearer* authorization header or a parameter.

 - `fake` parameter-based auth for fast and simple testing the claimed login is coldly trusted…